xunker/panasonic_typewriter_interface/README.md

 and relay that to the typewriter in the correct format.

 ### Configure

+NOTE: if you are using the included adapter board, you do not need to do any additional configuration.
+Simply connect your cable and adjust the "Cable Type" jumpers so they are both closest to whichever LED (D1 or D2) is lit up.

 Edit [panasonic_typewriter_interface.ino](./panasonic_typewriter_interface.ino)
 and change the following lines as appropriate: